Abstract:

 Acknowledgements

-Many thanks to Jonathan Giezendanner (Massachusetts Institute of Technology, previously University of Arizona) who initiated the project and developed the global deep learning framework including the model training data generation.
-Thanks also to PIs Beth Tellman (University of Wisconsin-Madison, previously University of Arizona) and Fritz Policelli (NASA Goddard Space Flight Center).
+Many thanks to Jonathan Giezendanner (Massachusetts Institute of Technology, previously University of Arizona) who initiated the project and developed the global deep learning framework including the model training data generation; PIs Beth Tellman (University of Wisconsin-Madison, previously University of Arizona) and Fritz Policelli (NASA Goddard Space Flight Center) who secured funding for the project and provided oversight and supervision; and collaborators, Dan Slayback (NASA), Rui Zhang (NASA), and Rohit Mukerherjee (Pacific Northwest National Lab, previously University of Arizona).

 This research includes contributions from Ph.D.
 Student Alex Saunders.
 Learn more about his role and related work on his website: https://alex-saunders00.github.io/global-inundation-viirs/